ramjsm/aquarium-of-balance/README.md

 ## How to Use

 1. Open [schoolofbalance.netlify.app](https://schoolofbalance.netlify.app/)
-2. Allow microphone access when prompted
+2. Allow microphone access when prompted (required for both visual and audio interaction)
-3. Click "Start Swimming Lessons"
+3. Click "Begin the Lesson" to begin the audiovisual experience
-4. The fish will swim peacefully until they hear noise from your microphone, then they'll scatter
+4. **Visual Interaction**: The fish swim peacefully until they detect noise from your microphone, then they scatter
+5. **Audio Experience**: Listen as the soundscape responds to both the fish behavior and your environmental audio input
-5. Use the "Behavior" control panel to adjust the algorithm parameters
+6. Use the "Behavior" control panel to adjust algorithm parameters and explore different interactions

-## The Boids Algorithm
+## The Boids Algorithm & Sound Design

+### Visual System

 The simulation follows Craig Reynolds' three simple rules: